FitzwilliamMuseum/fitz-being-an-islander/_research/insularity.md

 * Constantakopoulou, C. 2007.
 The Dance of the Islands: Insularity, Networks, the Athenian Empire, and the Aegean World.
 Oxford University Press.
 * Dawson, H. 2014.
 Mediterranean Voyages.
 The Archaeology of Island Colonisation and Abandonment.
 Left Coast Press.
 * Georgiou, A., ed.
 2012.
 Cyprus: An Island Culture.
 Society and Social Relations from the Bronze Age to the Venetian Period.
 Oxbow.
-* Gordon, J.M.
-2018.
-“Insularity and identity in Roman Cyprus: connectivity, complexity, and cultural change.”
-In Insularity and Identity in the Roman Mediterranean, edited by A. Kouremenos, 4–40.
-Oxbow.
-* Kouremenos, A., and J.M.
-Gordon, eds.
-2020.
-Mediterranean Archaeologies of Insularity in the Age of Globalization.
-Oxbow.
 * Horden, P., and N. Purcell.
 2000.
 The Corrupting Sea: A Study of Mediterranean History.
 Blackwell.
 * Iacovou, M. 2013.
 “Historically elusive and internally fragile island polities: the intricacies of Cyprus’s political geography in the Iron Age.”
 Bulletin of the American School of Oriental Research 370: 15–47.
 * Janes, S. 2015.
 “An entangled past: island interactions, mortuary practices and the negotiation of identities in Early Iron Age Cyprus.”
 In The Cambridge Prehistory of the Bronze and Iron Age Mediterranean, edited by P. van Dommelen and A. B. Knapp, 571–584.
 Cambridge University Press.
-* Karageorghis, V. 2013.
-“Cyprus at the end of the Bronze [Age] again.”
-Pasiphae.
-Rivista di Filologia e Antichità Egee 7: 125–32.
 * Knapp, A.B.
 2007.
 “Insularity and island identity in the prehistoric Mediterranean.”
 In Mediterranean Crossroads.
 Selected Papers of the International Conference, Athens, 10-13th May 2005, edited by S. Antoniadou and A. Pace, 37–62.
 Athens: Pierides Foundation.
 * Knapp, A.B.
 2008.
 Prehistoric and Protohistoric Cyprus: Identity, Insularity, and Connectivity.
 Oxford University Press.
 * Knapp, A.B., and E. Blake, eds.
 2004.
 Prehistory in the Mediterranean: The Connecting and Corrupting Sea.
 Blackwell.